cmcornejocrespo/devops-toolkit/workshop-01.md

 ### Scenario 2: Create a CI pipeline

 - New Item >> Pipeline >> My first CI Pipeline >> OK
-- Scroll down to Pipeline section and paste [this](https://raw.githubusercontent.com/cmcornejocrespo/devops-training-material/develop/jenkins/Jenkinsfile) ot this:
+- Scroll down to Pipeline section and paste [this](https://raw.githubusercontent.com/cmcornejocrespo/devops-training-material/develop/jenkins/Jenkinsfile) or this:

 ```yml